Grounded in

 deepmind.google →General-purpose foundation model for humanoid robot control.
 As robots share a universal AI backbone, debugging must work at the foundation model level — not per-robot.
 Directly motivates our architecture-agnostic approach.

-nvidianews.nvidia.com →Safety monitoring framework for autonomous physical systems — runtime detection and safe fallback triggering.
+arXiv:2307.15818 →Safety monitoring framework for autonomous physical systems — runtime detection and safe fallback triggering.
 The established body of work in robotics safety (SIL, ISO 13849) informs our Hardware Kill Switch and Safety-Rated Actuator Interlock designs.

-arXiv:2307.15818 →Hardware Hardware Security & Trusted Execution
+ieeexplore.ieee.org →Hardware Hardware Security & Trusted Execution

-The Trusted Platform Module standard for hardware-based attestation.
+arXiv:2511.13725 →The Trusted Platform Module standard for hardware-based attestation.
 Our Model Identity Module extends TPM concepts to AI inference: binding model identity to hardware at the silicon level.

 trustedcomputinggroup.org →Pioneered programmable safety rails for LLM outputs.
 We extend this concept: from software guardrails to hardware-enforced boundaries, from text generation to physical action debugging.